IvieThePlant/csc341-f23/programming-csc341f23/prog01-list-csc341f23/README.md

     - Maintain the count.

 - Implement the add method `boolean add(Student student, int index)`.
     - If the index is invalid (i.e. there is not a current element at the specified index), ignore it.
-Do not add the face to the list.
+Do not add the student to the list.
     - If the structure is not full and the index is valid, add the element at the index indicated.
     - Shift all elements as appropriate BEFORE adding the element to make space for it.
     - If the structure is full, ignore the request.
 Do not add anything to the list.